 The Avielle Foundation is happy to come and educate your community about the science of violence and compassion with a lecture or a training program.
 For a description of our typical talk and speaker bio for Dr. Jeremy Richman Click here.
-We are committed to engaging any audience and will create a unique and focused talk based on the audience.
-For more information, to check our availability, and to book a talk please contact Scott at Scott@wolfmanproductions.com.
+We are committed to engaging any audience and will customize a unique and focused talk.
+For more information, to check our availability, and to book a talk please contact Scott at [email protected].

 “Thank you for coming to the Clinton School [of Public Service] to speak and for everything you and Jennifer are doing…It’s a great way to honor your daughter.
 I’m very grateful for all you’re doing.“ – President Bill Clinton

 “Much to the delight of thousands of professional counselors, Dr. Jeremy Richman presented a truly engaging, powerful, and inspiring keynote address at the American Counseling Association Conference in Montreal.
 What a privilege it was to meet Dr. Richman as he shared his work on brain health and discussed the amazing power of compassion to mitigate violent behaviors!
 My focus as ACA President has been on social action advocacy around the issues of bullying and interpersonal violence.
 Dr. Richman’s presentation and his moving testimony, with a message that reframes mental illness into brain health, was refreshing and empowering for professional counselors everywhere.
 Incidences of bullying and interpersonal violence happen far too often in our world and I so appreciate Dr. Richman’s commitment to the kind of research and education that can literally save lives.” – Thelma Duffey, Ph.D., President, American Counseling Association – Professor and Chair, The University of Texas at San Antonio